 Levit, Nancy & Douglas O. Linder.
 The Happy Lawyer: Making a Good Life in the Law (2010)

 Farnsworth, Edward.
 An Introduction to the Legal System of the United States (1983)

 Hegland, Kenney.
 Introduction to the Study and Practice of Law (1983)

 Levi, Edward H. An Introduction to Legal Reasoning (1949)

 STEP 4: Upon Arrival to Syracuse

-Original Transcripts: All students are required to provide the Office of Admission with original transcripts (in English) upon arrival to Syracuse University College of Law.
+Original Transcripts: All students are required to submit original transcripts (in English) upon arrival to Syracuse University College of Law.
 Failure to provide an original transcript may result in the inability to register for courses or removal from the program.

 International Student Check-In: All incoming international students holding a F1 or J1 visa (including conditionally admitted students from ELI) must visit the Slutzker Center for International Services to complete the check-in process upon arrival Syracuse.
 Bring your passport, I-20 or DS-2019 student visa document, and SUID card (if you have one) with you.
 The Slutzker Center is located at 310 Walnut Place, Syracuse, New York.
 Please know that a failure to complete the check-in process may place a hold on your account that could prevent you from registering for courses.